chilipeppr/workspace-esp32-lua/README.md

 ## ChiliPeppr Workspace / NodeMCU

-All ChiliPeppr widgets/elements are defined using cpdefine() which is a method that mimics require.js.
-Each defined object must have a unique ID so it does not conflict with other ChiliPeppr widgets.
+All ChiliPeppr workspaces/widgets/elements are defined using cpdefine() which is a method that mimics require.js.
+Each defined object must have a unique ID so it does not conflict with other ChiliPeppr objects.

 | Item                  | Value           |
 | -------------         | ------------- |